-Malignant melanoma of the eye can develop when pigment cells found in the eye grow out of control.
+Malignant melanoma of the eye can develop when pigment cells in your eye grow out of control.
 Pigment cells are responsible for your eye color.
 The cause of uncontrollable cell growth isn’t usually known.
 Exposure to ultraviolet radiation has been identified as one potential cause of the disease.

-Malignant melanoma that begins in the eye is known as a primary tumor.
-This type of cancer can occur at any age, but it’s more common in people over the age of 55.
+Malignant melanoma that begins in your eye is known as a primary tumor.
+This type of cancer can occur at any age, but it’s more common in people older than the age of 55.
 This type of cancer affects men and women equally.

-Malignant melanoma may result if cancer that develops in another part of the body metastasizes.
-Metastasis occurs when cancer from one organ or part of the body grows and spreads to another.
+Malignant melanoma may result if cancer that develops in another part of your body metastasizes.
+Metastasis occurs when cancer from one organ or part of your body grows and spreads to another.
 Metastasis of liver cancer may lead to malignant melanoma.
 If melanoma develops because of metastasis, it’s considered a secondary tumor.

-Malignant melanoma of the eye is usually diagnosed through an examination of the eye using an ophthalmoscope.
-An ophthalmoscope is a device that enables your doctor to see and examine the structures of the eye.
-If your doctor detects a tumor in the eye, additional tests may be ordered to confirm diagnosis.
+Malignant melanoma of the eye is usually diagnosed through ophthalmoscopy, an examination of your eye using an ophthalmoscope.
+This is a device that enables your doctor to see the structures of your eye.
+If your doctor detects a tumor in your eye, additional tests may be ordered to confirm diagnosis.
 These can include:

 Treatment for malignant melanoma of the eye will depend on the specific type of tumor that you have.
 If the tumor is small and isn’t growing rapidly, your doctor may not recommend any treatment.
 Instead, your doctor will monitor your tumor to make sure that it doesn’t grow, spread, or change.